apache/apisix-ingress-controller/docs/en/latest/practices/enable-authentication-and-restriction.md

 </details>

-#### `jwtAuth`
+#### JWT Auth

 The consumer then adds its key to the query string parameter, request header, or cookie to verify its request.
-For more information about `jwtAuth`, please refer to [APISIX jwt-auth](https://apisix.apache.org/docs/apisix/plugins/jwt-auth/).
+For more information about `JWT Auth`, please refer to [APISIX jwt-auth](https://apisix.apache.org/docs/apisix/plugins/jwt-auth/).

 :::note Need to expose API
 This plugin will add `/apisix/plugin/jwt/sign` to sign.
 You may need to use `public-api` plugin to expose it.
 :::

 <details>
-  <summary>jwtAuth yaml configure</summary>
+  <summary>JWT Auth yaml configure</summary>

 ```yaml
 apiVersion: apisix.apache.org/v2beta3